dbvideostriketeam/wubloader/INSTALL.md

 * `segments_path`, the local path to save segments to.
 * `db_args`, the arguments for connecting to the wubloader database.
 You will likely need to update the `user`, `password` and `host` to match the database node that you are connecting to.
 * `ports`, the ports to expose each service on.
 Only the `nginx` port (default on port 80) needs to be externally accessible for a non-database node as all the other services are routed through `nginx`.
+* `localhost`, the name of the local machine as it appears in the database `nodes` table.
+This is prevent the node from backfilling from itself.

 To generate the `docker-compose.yml` file used by `docker-compose`, run `generate-docker-compose`